-The Sun Fire B10n content load balancing blade and all servers for the service must be members for all three vlans mentioned above.
-The ports must be set up to forward traffic on these vlans tagged.
+The Sun Fire B10n blade and all servers for the service must be members for all three VLANs mentioned above.
+The ports must be set up to forward traffic on these VLANs tagged.

 Refer to the Sun Fire B1600 Blade System Chassis Software Setup Guide for the mechanism to set up the switch.